 The second question addressed whether the mental simulation of object orientation could be predicted by mental rotation, which was operationalized as imagery scores.
 The mixed-effects models indicated that imagery scores were hardly affected by the different languages and data collection procedures.
 Regarding the planned regression analysis, the imagery scores underpredicted the effect of orientation match.
 In conclusion, the current findings barely confirm the predictions based on the mental simulation theory.

 4.1 Measurement issues across platforms

+This paragraph should go because our new criterion solve this problem.

 The precision of web-based experiments has been previously investigated (Anwyl-Irvine et al., 2020; Bridges et al., 2020).
 In the present study, the responses to the sentence-picture verification task collected on the web (M = 1,575, SD = 6,780) were roughly twice as long as those collected in labs (M = 716, SD = 289).
 Previous studies have also found online responses to be longer than on-site ones, but the current difference is larger.
 For instance, de Leeuw and Motz (2016) collected response times of just under 100 ms, and found that online responses were 10–40 ms longer than on-site ones.
 Our primary concern was whether OpenSesame could have caused a higher measurement error in the on-site data than in the web-based data.
 Of the frequently used desktop applications, OpenSesame Windows version has the highest precision and relatively low variation (see Table 2 in Bridges et al., 2020).
 Although Bridges et al. did not evaluate the performance of OSWeb, PsychoPy (Peirce et al., 2019), which is the basis for OpenSesame, had higher precision than OpenSesame desktop version.
 Specifically, it had a 25 to 50 ms lag (see Table 3 of Bridges et al., 2020) in many combinations of operating systems and web browsers.
 This lag is shorter than the response time difference between the data sources, suggesting that measurement precision was not the source of the timing discrepancies between on-site and web-based data.